Bass Transcription: Tracy Wormworth’s Bass Line on “Christmas Wrapping” by The Waitresses

 Tracy Wormworth was born in New York on December 15th, 1958, into a musical family; her father Jimmy was a jazz drummer, and her brother and sister both became able musicians.
 In the Wormworth family, the children were expected to learn the piano, but she also played the clarinet, while her brother learned the trumpet and her sister the violin.
 Her parents exposed the children to works by classical composers, and her father also encouraged them to listen to his jazz records by musicians such as Miles Davis, Dizzy Gillespie, and Charlie Parker.
 In addition to her parents’ music choices, the radio and TV allowed Wormworth to hear the great R & B artists of the era, including James Brown, Sly Stone, and the songs coming out of the Motown Hit Factory.

 When Tracy was five years old, she began to attend dance classes and quickly became enthralled by the world of ballet.
 Becoming a ballerina soon became her main ambition, and she worked towards this through her teens and into her freshman year at university.
 When she discovered that she could attend ballet classes closer to home, she took a year out from her studies.
 Living back at home also enabled her to go to jazz gigs in Greenwich Village with her father, and this put her in contact with local jazz musicians.
 At one club, she met a bass player who became her boyfriend, bought Tracy her first bass, and encouraged her to play.
-This relationship brought Tracy into contact with a wider range of younger musicians, including Kenny Kirkland, who she would later marry, and Branford and Wynton Marsalis.
+This relationship brought Tracy into contact with a wider range of younger musicians, including Kenny Kirkland, and Branford and Wynton Marsalis.

 The relationship with the bass player – who may have been Marcus Miller, but this remains unconfirmed – didn’t last, but the one she had with the bass continued for the rest of her life.
 The bass quickly became an obsession – as Tracy recalls: “I started playing it all the time.
 I slept with it, and when I woke up with it in my arms, I played it.
 I got kinda crazy with it”.
 She began to play gigs with her brother, now working in New York as a drummer, and her sister, who had been studying at Berklee as a singer.